wd60622/project_nav/README.md

 The `nav list` command will display all defined shortcuts.

 They are stored in the hidden folder `~/.nav` in the yaml file `make_alias.yaml`.
 To view the file, use the command `nav open`.
-This file can be alternative way to create projects.
+This file can be alternative way to create and modifying project shortcuts.

 ### The Alias File